elrumordelaluz/Pixelator/README.md

 Up to now it's possible to set the grid and the output pixel size.

 I have in mind lot of <a href="https://github.com/elrumordelaluz/Pixelator/issues/1">todos</a> to apply.
-I really want to know your comments to improve this tool.
+Let's fire a <a href="https://twitter.com/elrumordelaluz">tweet</a> or a comment to improve this tool.

 <strong>UPDATE: you could post your creation on <a href="http://codepen.io">Codepen</a></strong>